arthurdehgan/calQ_examples/briaree/instructions.md

 First, decide which version of python you are going to use (if you don't know what version to use go for python 3.5.1, the latest version of python available on the cluster).

-Load the chosen python version with:
+Load the chosen python version:
 ```bash
 module load python/x.y.z
 ```